dhis2/d2-ui/README.md

 ```
 This is interactive and you will input the new version (remember, patch during development, major only when the new DHIS2 version is released)

-After you have inidicated the version, yarn will do two things:
+After you have indicated the version, yarn will do two things:
 1. update package.json and create a commmit locally
 2. create a git tag named according to the new version (e.g., v28.0.35)